opencv/opencv/doc/tutorials/calib3d/real_time_pose/real_time_pose.rst

 **3. Extract ORB features and descriptors from the scene**

 The next step is to detect the scene features and extract it descriptors.
 For this task I implemented a *class* **RobustMatcher** which has a function for keypoints detection and features extraction.
 You can find it in :file:`samples/cpp/tutorial_code/calib3d/real_time_pose_estimation/src/RobusMatcher.cpp`.
 In your *RobusMatch* object you can use any of the 2D features detectors of OpenCV.
-In this case I used ORB features because is based on FAST to detect the keypoints and BRIEF to extract the descriptors which means that is fast and robust to rotations.
-You can find more detailed information about ORB :features2d:`here <orb>` in the documentation.
+In this case I used :feature_detection_and_description:`ORB<orb>` features because is based on :feature_detection_and_description:`FAST<fast>` to detect the keypoints and :descriptor_extractor:`BRIEF<briefdescriptorextractor>` to extract the descriptors which means that is fast and robust to rotations.
+You can find more detailed information about *ORB* in the documentation.

 The following code is how to instantiate and set the features detector and the descriptors extractor: